Dre Campbell Farm

 Neem comes from the seeds of the neem tree.
 Farmers have been using it for many years as a natural pesticide.

-To use neem oil for scale insects, mix 2 teaspoons of liquid soap with 2 tablespoons of neem oil and a gallon of warm water.
+Mix two teaspoons of liquid soap with two tablespoons of neem oil and a gallon of warm water to use neem oil for scale insects.
 Finally, shake well and spray the infested plants.

 Alternatively, you can get this natural treatment as a concentrate with other active ingredients in organic commercial sprays.